Ming treasure voyages: Creation of the fleet

-The fleet's high-ranking officers, such as Zheng He and his associates, were from the eunuch establishment.
-For instance, Zheng served as the Grand Director in the Directorate of Palace Servants, a eunuch-dominated department, before his command of the expeditions.
-The emperor placed great trust in Zheng and appointed him to command the treasure fleet.
+The fleet's high-ranking officers, such as Admiral Zheng He, were from the eunuch establishment.
+Zheng served as the Grand Director in the Directorate of Palace Servants, a eunuch-dominated department, before his command of the expeditions.
+The emperor placed great trust in Zheng and appointed him to command the fleet.
 He even gave him blank scrolls stamped with his seal to issue imperial orders at sea.
-All of the other principal officers, such as Wang Jinghong, Hou Xian, Li Xing, Zhu Liang, Zhou Man, Hong Bao, Yang Zhen, Zhang Da, and Wu Zhong, were court eunuchs employed in the civil service.
-The rest of the crew was predominantly from the Ming military and was mostly recruited from Fujian.
+The other principal officers, such as Wang Jinghong, Hou Xian, Li Xing, Zhu Liang, Zhou Man, Hong Bao, Yang Zhen, Zhang Da, and Wu Zhong, were court eunuchs employed in the civil service.
+The rest of the crew was predominantly from the Ming military and mostly recruited from Fujian.

 Regions

-During the onset of their voyages, the Chinese treasure fleet embarked from the Longjiang shipyard and sailed down the Yangtze River to Liujiagang, where Zheng He organized his fleet and made sacrifices to the goddess Tianfei.
+During the onset of the Ming treasure voyages, the Chinese treasure fleet embarked from the Longjiang shipyard and sailed down the Yangtze River to Liujiagang, where Zheng He organized his fleet and made sacrifices to the goddess Tianfei.
 Over the course of the following four to eight weeks, the fleet gradually proceeded to Taiping anchorage in Changle, where they waited for the favorable northeast winter monsoon before leaving the Fujian coast.
 The monsoon winds generally affected how the fleet sailed through the South China Sea and Indian Ocean.
-They reached the sea through the Wuhumen (lit. "five tiger passage") of the Min River in Fujian.
+They reached the sea through the Wuhumen ('five tiger passage') of the Min River in Fujian.
 The port of Qui Nhon in Champa was always the first foreign destination that the fleet visited.

-The voyages sent the treasure fleet to the so-called Western Ocean (西洋), derived from an ancient Chinese geographical concept, which was used to refer to the maritime region encompassing today's South China Sea and Indian Ocean during the Ming dynasty.
-More specifically, contemporary sources including the Yingya Shenglan seem to indicate that the Eastern Ocean ended at Brunei and the Western Ocean was west of this place.
+The voyages sent the fleet to the Western Ocean (西洋), which was the maritime region encompassing today's South China Sea and Indian Ocean during the Ming dynasty.
+More specifically, contemporary sources such as the Yingya Shenglan place the dividing line between the Eastern Ocean and Western Ocean at Brunei.

 During the first three voyages from 1405 to 1411, the fleet followed the same basic maritime route: from Fujian to the first call in Champa, across the South China Sea to Java and Sumatra, up the Strait of Malacca to northern Sumatra for assembly of the fleet, across the Indian Ocean to Ceylon, then along the Malabar Coast to Calicut.
 At the time, the fleet sailed no further than Calicut.
 During the fourth voyage, the route was extended to Hormuz.
 During the fifth, sixth, and seventh voyages, the fleet traveled further to destinations in the Arabian Peninsula and East Africa.
 For the sixth voyage, the fleet sailed up to Calicut, where several detached squadrons proceeded to further destinations at the Arabian Peninsula and East Africa.
 For the seventh voyage, the fleet followed the route up to Hormuz, while detached squadrons traveled to other places at the Arabian Peninsula and East Africa.